A glimpse into the Ultrametric spectrum: The Ultrametric String Spectrum

 For when $\pi$ is a multiplicative character, performing a change of variables that sets $y=zx$ and using the fact that $dy=|x|_p dz = dz$, equation \eqref{eqDeriv} can be rewritten as

 where the eigenvalue $\lambda_\pi$ of the Vladimirov derivative associated to the character $\pi$ is given by

-To understand the characters and their eigenvalues it is useful to know that the characters can be classed into families according to their \emph{conductors}.
-We recall that each $p$-adic unit $x\in\mathbb{U}_p$ admits of a unique $p$-nary expansion:
+To understand the characters and their eigenvalues it is useful to know that the characters can be classed into families according to their conductors, as mentioned earlier in this section.
+Each $p$-adic unit $x\in\mathbb{U}_p$ admits of a unique $p$-nary expansion: